gatsbyjs/gatsby/docs/docs/themes/conventions.md

 ## Naming

 It's required to prefix themes with `gatsby-theme-`.
 So if you'd like to name your theme "awesome" you can name it `gatsby-theme-awesome` and place that as the `name` key in your `package.json`.
-Prefixing the themes with `gatsby-theme` allows the gatsby to identify the theme packages and compile the theme code.
+Prefixing themes with `gatsby-theme` enables gatsby in identifying theme packages for compilation.

 ## Initializing Required Directories